Manchin still a no, Biden's $2T bill on Dems' back burner - NewsBreak

 Manchin still a no, Biden's $2T bill on Dems' back burner

-WASHINGTON — (AP) — Democratic Sen. Joe Manchin said Tuesday his opposition to President Joe Biden's roughly $2 trillion package of social and environmental initiatives remains undimmed, as party leaders said work on the stalled measure was on hold until at least later this month.
+Democratic Sen. Joe Manchin said Tuesday his opposition to President Joe Biden s roughly $2 trillion package of social and environmental initiatives remains undimmed, as party leaders said work on the stalled measure was on hold until at least later this month.

 Manchin, D-W.Va., told reporters that he's not currently negotiating with the White House over the standoff, but didn't rule out continuing talks.
 Manchin, who was his party's chief remaining holdout over months of talks, surprised and angered party leaders before Christmas by saying he could not support the legislation as written.

-"I feel as strongly today as I did then," Manchin said in his first extended remarks since announcing his opposition on Dec.
-19. He has cited concerns about the measure's impact on inflation and federal deficits, criticisms other Democrats have dismissed as unfounded.
+“I feel as strongly today as I did then," Manchin said in his first extended remarks since announcing his opposition on Dec.
+19, when he cited concerns about the measure's impact on inflation and federal deficits.
+Other Democrats have dismissed those criticisms as unfounded.

 Manchin has said the bill is too costly and wants to pare down the number of proposals in the wide-ranging measure.
 It currently would bolster family services, health care, climate change and other programs, and is mostly paid for with higher taxes on the wealthy and large corporations.